-How did he do this?
 By bringing all artistic and cultural production under state control.
 In effect, all artists were employed by the state to create products that consistently praised Stalin with all competing points of view eliminated.

-So, Was Big Brother a Real Person?
+So, Is Big Brother a Real Person in 1984?

 Well, at least Big Brother’s identity is not given.
 But we can also see similar processes of personality cults with other leaders of totalitarian communist or totalitarian fascist states as well.